Learn About SNAP Benefits in South Carolina

 For more information on what you can and cannot purchase with food stamp benefits, download our free guide.

 How are food stamps benefits amounts calculated in South Carolina?

-The amount of South Carolina food stamps benefits you receive will depend on your household size and income level.
+The amount of South Carolina food stamps benefits you can receive depends on your household size and income level.
 The USDA has pre-determined maximum SNAP allotments for differing household sizes.
 The more individuals in a household, the larger the maximum allotment will be.

-You may consider using a food stamp calculator in order to estimate how much you will receive in benefits.
+You may consider using a food stamp calculator to estimate how much you may receive in benefits.
 This tool is free and available online.
 To use it, you will need to input information about your household demographics and income.
 The tool will then estimate how much you may expect in SNAP benefits.
 For more information on food stamp benefits, download our free guide.